 Home School Links

-We very much believe that a partnership between parents and the Nursery will benefit your child.
+We strongly believe that a positive partnership between parents and school will benefit your child.
 We therefore encourage links between home and Nursery in the following ways:

 - By sending home regular newsletters with information about the what is happening in Nursery